 Victimisation is less favourable treatment imposed on an individual following them raising their upset and concern at how the Equality Act has been, is being or may be being followed.
 Victimisation can also apply when a person is treated less favourably because they have brought proceedings in the past in relation to a discrimination claim, or provided evidence or information in connection with such a claim.

-If you find yourself in a situation where you need to bring an employment tribunal claim please remember there are strict time limits in Employment claims so you should take good free legal advice as soon as possible.
+If you find yourself in a situation where you are facing discrimination in the workplace we can help.
+Please remember there are strict time limits in Employment claims and you should take good free legal advice as soon as possible.